 Within the ENHATEC project he is interested in analysing the possibility of the internet as moral enhancement, the nature of moral information and how it is circulated and processed in social networks, and how the emergence of the holobiont will change the foundations of bioethics.

-Emilian Mihailov is the director of the Research Centre in Applied Ethics (CCEA) and lecturer at the Faculty of Philosophy, University of Bucharest.
+Emilian Mihailov is the director of the Research Centre in Applied Ethics (CCEA) and associate professor at the Faculty of Philosophy, University of Bucharest.
 His research interests are neuroethics, bioethics, and philosophical moral psychology.
 He has published on the ethics of enhancement and experimental bioethics in leading journals such as American Journal of Bioethics, Science and Engineering Ethics, Bioethics, Consciousness & Cognition.
 Emilian is the director of the ENHATEC project.
 His main objective will be to explore the ethical issues raised by the technology of gene editing and how moral enhancement can address the existential threat of climate change.